StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Version 4 has a very different setup and is a breaking change from v3 of StatisticalRethinking.jl.
 See below for what has changed.

-For now StatisticalRethinking v3.3.6 is more complete in conjunction with the StatisticalRethinkingStan (v3) and StatisticalRethinkingTuring (v1-3) projects.
+For now StatisticalRethinking v3.3.6 is more complete in conjunction with the SR2StanPluto (v3) and SR2TuringPluto (v1-3) projects.

 ### *Note 3: Large size issue of StatisticalRethinking when `dev`-ed.*